SophieMcGee/donegalexplorers/README.md

 2. Click the "Fork" button in the top-right corner.
 3. GitHub will create a copy of the repository under your account, which you can clone and modify freely.

+# Testing

+Extensive testing was completed both during the development and post development with results available to view [here](/testing.md)